rs777-me/rs777-me/README.md

 # Hi 👋, I'm Jordan P.

-### Young enthusiast of cybersecurity and new technology
+### Young keen of cybersecurity and new technology

 - 🔭 I'm currently working on **Homelab Project **